cmc-corpora/cmc-corpora.github.io/content/home/01_intro.md

             <h1>Conference Series </h1>
 </div>
 <div class="col-12 col-lg-8 section-heading">
-Series of conferences dedicated to the collection, annotation, processing and analysis of corpora of computer-mediated communication (CMC) and social media for research in the Humanities.
+Series of conferences dedicated to the collection, annotation, processing, and analysis of corpora of computer-mediated communication (CMC) and social media.

 [More about the Conference Series](/series)
 </div>